gaudiatech/pyved-engine/docs/Entity Component System/ECS examples.md

 ```

-## world.py/misc.py
+### Files: world.py and misc.py

+The role of the last two files you can use in your project,
-This file will keep most of the functions that are only called a few times or once by your game.
+is to keep the bulk of complex functions, or functions that are only called a few times
+by your game in a different place...

+As we don't want `systems.py` to become too messy/difficult to read.
+For example:

 ```py
 def player_create():